 Scholarship Amount: $1,000

-Scholarship applicants must submit all application materials (see above) by email to:
+Scholarship applicants must submit all application materials (see above) by filling out the form below:

-Congratulations to Wil Kotnik, our 2018 winner of the Scroggins Law Group scholarship!
+Congratulations to our previous winners of the Scroggins Law Group scholarship!